 Our case resolution team

-To ensure our staff are qualified to carry out their role, we employ law graduates who are skilled in reading and interpreting the law.
-They are then trained in our Codes of Practice which sets out the scope of our remit, as well as provided with technical training so they can understand the industry.
+All of our staff are trained in our Codes of Practice which sets out the scope of our remit, as well as provided with technical training so they can understand the industry.

-Our case resolution team and ombudsmen continue to receive ongoing training and development throughout their careers, including affiliation to the Institute of the Motor Industry, to ensure they have the skills they need to carry out their duties and investigate cases.
+Our case resolution team continue to receive ongoing training and development throughout their careers to ensure they have the skills they need to carry out their duties and investigate cases.